-It was later discovered, that before jumping, the greedy guy ran into the casino and filled his pockets with gold coins.
+It was later discovered, that before jumping in, the greedy guy ran into the casino and filled his pockets with gold coins.
 He was drowned by a love for money.

-Verse 10, "For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows."
+Verse 10, 6:10 "For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows."
 Money isn't the root of evil.
-Money can be used as a tool.
-It can do good and bring God glory.

-It's "the love of money" that's the root of all evil.
+Money is just a tool.
+Money can do good and bring God glory.
+But, it's 6:10 "the love of money" that is the root of all evil.

-"But you, O man of God, flee these things and pursue righteousness, godliness, faith, love, patience, gentleness."
-The best way to flee temptation is to pursue good stuff... "faith, love, patience, meekness."
+^{6:11} "But you, O man of God, flee these things..."
+And the best way to flee temptation is to "pursue righteousness, godliness, faith, love, patience, gentleness. ^{6:12} Fight the good fight of faith, lay hold on eternal life, to which you were also called and have confessed the good confession in the presence of many witnesses."

-"Fight the good fight of faith, lay hold on eternal life, to which you were also called and have confessed the good confession in the presence of many witnesses."
-Verse 13, "I urge you in the sight of God who gives life to all things, and before Christ Jesus who witnessed the good confession before Pontius Pilate..."
+Verse 13, 6:13 "I urge you in the sight of God who gives life to all things, and before Christ Jesus who witnessed the good confession before Pontius Pilate..."

-Notice Paul mentions the Lord of the Universe in the same sentence with a two-bit Roman governor who barely garners a footnote in secular history - and why?

-Paul wants us to know that he believes in the Jesus of history!
-His Savior is not a legend, or a figment of someone's imagination.
+Notice Paul mentions the Lord of the Universe in the same sentence with a two-bit Roman governor who barely garners a footnote in secular history, and why?
+He wants us to know that he believes in the Jesus of history!
+His Savior is not a legend or a figment of someone's imagination.
 The Lord of eternity occupied a spot on history's timeline.
 God came to earth.
 He took a human body.
 He invaded the human struggle.
 He even confessed in a human court - before Pilate!

-Verse 14, "That you keep this commandment without spot, blameless until our Lord Jesus Christ's appearing, which He will manifest in His own time..."
+He urges us, 6:14 "That you keep this commandment without spot, blameless until our Lord Jesus Christ's appearing, 6:15 which He will manifest in His own time..."

 Remember Paul's pattern!
 He charges Timothy, then praises God.
-And here again is his praise, "He who is the blessed and only Potentate, the King of kings and Lord of lords, who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.
+And here again is his praise, 6:15 "He who is the blessed and only Potentate, the King of kings and Lord of lords, 6:16 who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.
 Amen."

-What an irony, the King of kings was tried before a small-fry governor.
-Today, Jesus sits on God's throne in heaven.
-His holiness radiates "unapproachable light."

-If we entered Heaven in these mortal bodies we'd burn to a crisp.
-Thus, we'll get new bodies fit for glory.
+Ironically, the King of kings was tried before a small-fry governor.
+Yet today, Jesus sits on heaven's throne.
+His holiness radiates 6:16 "unapproachable light."
+Enter Heaven in these mortal bodies and you'll burn to a crisp.
+We'll need bodies like His to behold His glory.

-Verse 17, "Command those who are rich in this present age not to be haughty, nor to trust in uncertain riches but in the living God..."
-All riches are "uncertain riches."
+Verse 17, 6:17 "Command those who are rich in this present age not to be haughty, nor to trust in uncertain riches but in the living God..."
+All riches are 6:17 "uncertain riches."
 Material wealth can be here today and gone tomorrow.
-Jesus said, "Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal."
+Jesus said, Matthew 6:19 "Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal."
 Money can be eaten by inflation, devalued by legislation, stolen by taxation.

-Don't build a life on money - it's "uncertain riches."
+Don't build a life on money - it is ^{1 Timothy 6:17} "uncertain riches."

-Rather trust in God, "who gives us richly all things to enjoy."
-I love how Ravi Zacharias defines a legitimate pleasure, "It's something that refreshes along the journey without distracting from the ultimate goal."
+Rather trust in God, 6:17 "who gives us richly all things to enjoy."
+I love one author's definition of a legitimate pleasure, "It's something that refreshes along the journey without distracting from the ultimate goal."
 Be thankful God fills up our lives with helpful pleasures.